Volatility Modeling with Rough Paths: A Signature-Based Alternative to Classical Expansions: Signature-Based Volatility Models

 where the weights $\gamma_i$ are proportional to the inverse Vega of each option.
-This minimization process constitutes the second bottleneck.

-Once the optimal coefficient vector $\ell^*$ is obtained, we produce three sets of option prices: \begin{itemize} \item $\{C^{\text{mkt}}(K_i, T_i)\}$, the synthetic "market" prices, \item $\{C(K_i, T_i, \ell^*)\}$, the signature model prices, \item $\{C^{ASV}(K_i, T_i)\}$, the prices using the second-order approximation in \cite{ADSV15}.\footnote{In what follows, the superscript $\textsf{ASV}$ (from the authors’ surnames) refers to results based on the method developed in \cite{ADSV15}, while $\textsf{SIG}$ denotes results from the signature-based approach.} \end{itemize} From these prices, we compute three implied volatility surfaces using the Black-Scholes formula: \begin{itemize} \item $\{IV^{\text{mkt}}(K_i, T_i)\}$, from the "market" prices, \item $\{IV^{SIG}(K_i, T_i, \ell^*)\}$, from the signature model prices, \item $\{IV^{ASV}(K_i, T_i)\}$, from the second-order approximation prices. \end{itemize} These surfaces are compared in Section~\ref{numericalresults}.
+Once the optimal coefficient vector $\ell^*$ is obtained, we can generate three sets of option prices.
+We describe here the Heston case:\footnote{The superscript $\textsf{SIG}$ refers to results from the signature-based approach.
+In the case of the Heston approximation of \cite{ADSV15}, we use the superscript $\textsf{ASV}$ (from the authors’ surnames).
+In Section~\ref{numerical_rBergomi}, the prices obtained with the analytical approximation described in Section~\ref{short_time_calib_rb} will be denoted by superscript $\textsf{VIX}$.}: \begin{itemize} \item $\{C^{\textsf{mkt}}(K_i, T_i)\}$, the synthetic "market" prices, \item $\{C(K_i, T_i, \ell^*)\}$, the signature model prices, \item $\{C^{ASV}(K_i, T_i)\}$, the prices using the second-order approximation in \cite{ADSV15}. \end{itemize} Using these prices, we compute the three implied volatility surfaces from the Black-Scholes formula: \begin{itemize} \item $\{\text{IV}^{\textsf{mkt}}(K_i, T_i)\}$, from the "market" prices, \item $\{\text{IV}^{SIG}(K_i, T_i, \ell^*)\}$, from the signature model prices, \item $\{\text{IV}^{ASV}(K_i, T_i)\}$, from the second-order approximation prices. \end{itemize} These surfaces are compared in Section~\ref{numerical_Heston}.
 We now describe the algorithm in detail.